-What is a Crêpe?
+What is a Crêpe

 Butter (or brown butter) is often added to the batter to bring some richness and flavour, but many other ingredients can also be used to flavour the dessert such as Vanilla, Lemon Zest or even Alcohol!

-What are Crepes made from
+What are crepes made of:

-There are many flavouring ingredients you can also add to the batter such as Vanilla Extract, Lemon Zest or Orange Zest, Orange Blossom Water, Rhum (or other liquors/alcohols),…
+There are many flavouring ingredients you can also add to the batter such as:

 For this batch, I added about 1/2 tsp of Vanilla Extract and the zest of 1/2 Lemon.

-How to make perfect Crêpes from Scratch
+How to make Traditional Crêpes step-by-step

 Once your batter has had time to rest in the fridge, it is finally time to cook them!
 Cooking them is probably the more 'technical' part of this recipe, as it takes a bit of training to get the perfect round and thin crepe.